marcbenedi/marcbenedi.github.io/content/post/mergerfs/index.md

 Yes, exactly.
 If you are running mergerfs as a regular user (which is a good practice), enabling user_allow_other is practically mandatory if you want any other software on your system to actually use that storage pool.

+https://github.com/trapexit/mergerfs-tools -> i should check this out and see if i can replace my script with it